LLuke/jfreereport/librepository/README.txt

 3. REPORTING BUGS
 -----------------
-If you find bugs in JFreeReport, we'd like to hear about it so that we can improve future releases of JFreeReport.
+If you find bugs in LibRepository, we'd like to hear about it so that we can improve future releases of LibRepository.
 Please post a bug report at the JFreeReport project page on SourceForge:

     http://sourceforge.net/projects/jfreereport

 Please be sure to provide as much information as you can.
-We need to know the version of JFreeReport that you are using, the JDK version, and the steps required to replicate the bug.
+We need to know the version of LibRepository that you are using, the JDK version, and the steps required to replicate the bug.
 Include any other information that you think is relevant.

 4. ANT
 ------
-We use an open source build tool called Ant to build JFreeReport.
+We use an open source build tool called Ant to build LibRepository.
 An Ant script (tested using Ant 1.5.4) is included in the distribution:

-    <libfonts-directory>/ant/build.xml
+    <librepository-directory>/ant/build.xml

 You can find out more about Ant at: